gbkel/kindlefy/README.md

 - [X] Import Full Medium RSS Feeds.

+- [X] Use a database to persist sync history and avoid data duplication on kindle (such as using MongoDB, Github Repository, etc).

 - [ ] Choosing which collection to put the documents.

 - [ ] Sending more than one document per mail.

 - [ ] Using an own Docker Image (builded with the Dockerfile inside this repo) to improve action speed.

-- [X] Adding support for database to persist sync history and avoid data duplication on kindle (such as using MongoDB, Github Repository, etc.).

-- [ ] Adding correct metadata for documents (cover, author and all other missing metadata).

 ## 🔧 Technologies